Yepoleb/gog_gdpr/web.md

 # Website

-All dates are in the strftime format "%Y-%m-%d %H-%M-%S".
+All dates are in the strftime format `%Y-%m-%d %H-%M-%S`.
 Currency amounts are in cents.

 ## acc_created